Project funding for public-engagement activities

 KORO provides funding for activities to promote public engagement and professional development in order to increase knowledge about and interest in public art.

 Artists, curators, art centres, municipalities, county councils and other individuals or organizations involved in public art can apply for funding to support initiatives like lectures, courses, seminars, conferences, publications and so on.
-We process applications twice a year.
-Application deadline: Februar the 1st and September the 1st .
+Application deadline for 2023 was February 1.